 VLC will play the vast majority of video files you throw at it perfectly.
 It does have problems playing older slightly broken files, there are the rare cases where mpv manages to play something and vlc just fails.
-It's fine in the vast majority of cases.
+Sometimes, the vice versa is true.
+Both choices are fine in the vast majority of cases.

 VLC has a modular design with separate plugins for file formats, codecs, audio and video filters and so on.
 The practical benefit is that VLC supports a wide range of formats as well as different native audio and video output methods depending on what system it is running on.

 VLC can capture video from webcams, TV-tuner cards and similar devices and record the contents.

 VLC can also be used to convert audio and video files from one format to another.
 Most formats are supported.
 This feature can be used by opening the

 Convert/Save.
 Just click